Our Services

 Helpful Resources

-Current research shows creatine supplementation neither clearly alleviates nor aggravates median nerve compression in the wrist, though its fluid retention, muscle support, and neuroprotective properties remain under investigation.
-Individual responses can vary, and protecting wrist health depends more on ergonomics, balanced training, symptom monitoring, and proper hydration.
+Does creatine cause carpal tunnel syndrome?
+Current research shows creatine supplementation does not clearly cause or worsen median nerve compression in the wrist.
+While creatine's fluid retention, muscle support, and neuroprotective effects remain under active investigation, individual responses vary.
+Protecting wrist health depends more on ergonomics, balanced training, symptom tracking, and proper hydration than on avoiding creatine.

 Creatine has become a go-to supplement for athletes and fitness enthusiasts aiming to boost strength and muscle energy.
 But what about its impact on wrist health—specifically nerve compression conditions like carpal tunnel syndrome?
 In this article, we'll explore the science behind creatine, consider theories on how it might affect nerve compression, and offer practical advice to keep your wrists healthy.